Dead Space Remake is real – and exclusive to PS5, Xbox Series X/S and PC

 EA later disbanded the studio, and it seemed like the future of Dead Space was destined to be suspended in animation.
 However, in a surprise announcement at its EA Play Live event, the publisher’s mini-E3 style conference, Dead Space is back – and it looks just as terrifying as we’d hoped.

-This Dead Space remake is set to take inspiration from Capcom’s successful Resident Evil 2 reboot, which is as fine a muse as any.
-But will it be able to recapture the magic that left players quaking in their space boots when players first stepped onto the abandoned USG Ishimura in 2008?
+This Dead Space remake has likely come about from Capcom’s successful Resident Evil 2 reboot, which is as fine a muse as any.
+But will it be able to recapture the same magic that left players quaking in their space boots when they first stepped onto the abandoned USG Ishimura in 2008?

 Keep close to that airlock – we’re about to run through all the Dead Space remake news that has been announced so far.